 The first US stimulus checks for Americans abroad have been sent out in March 2020.
-Then, a second check was released in January, and talks of a third one are coming forward.
+Then, in 2021 a second check was released in January, and the third round happened in March.
 As the pandemic continues, there is still a dire need to restore the American economy and families’ pockets.

 Here at MyExpatTaxes, we understand how important stimulus checks are for the lives of Americans abroad.
-Therefore, we’re going to be updating this page frequently about these necessary cash relief payments!
+Make sure you check this page frequently to read updates about these necessary cash relief payments!

 2022 Latest Updates